lingedu/Generate-Chinese-Novel-with-LSTM/README.md

-# Generating Chinese Novel with LSTM Models
+# Generating Chinese Novel with LSTM